 Idling can use a quarter to a half gallon of fuel per hour, depending on engine size and air conditioner use.
 If you expect to idle for more than 30 seconds, park your vehicle, turn it off, and go inside.
 Whether you’re at a restaurant, at a bank, or anywhere else you might wait in line, avoid unnecessary idling by parking and turning off your vehicle.
 You’ll dramatically reduce your fuel costs and help keep the air clean.

 Over 60,800 tons of tires were sent to Texas landfills last year!
 Reduce the number of tires you use by taking care of the ones you have.
 Test your tire tread monthly using the ‘penny test’.
 Insert a penny upside down.
 If you can see the top of Lincoln’s head, the tread is too low.
 When you can no longer use the tires, make sure to dispose of them properly.
 Visit Earth911.com to find a recycling center near you.

 With a properly tuned engine and regular scheduled maintenance, you can reduce your car’s emissions and improve gas mileage up to 9 percent, which can save you up to $0.15 per gallon of fuel used.

 Recycle Used Motor Oil

 It only takes one gallon of recycled oil, versus 42 gallons of crude oil, to produce 2.5 quarts of motor oil.
 Whenever you change your oil or other vehicle fluids at home, make sure you recycle them.
 And never pour used motor oil down storm drains, because the drains will carry the oil directly to Texas waterways.
-The used oil from one oil change can contaminate 1 million gallons of fresh water.
+The used oil from one oil change can contaminate 1 million gallons of fresh water—a year’s supply for 50 people.
 Find a recycling center near you

 Check Toilets for Leaks